 As with our previous hike here to find Ravine Arch, we begin our hike at the entrance to the nature preserve on Trestle Rd.
 This time instead of heading east across the road, we will be heading west through the trail in the gravel parking lot.
-Again, the trails in Yellow Birch Ravine are not marked, but the well worn paths are easy to follow and often lead to incredible formations hidden within the rugged ravine.
+Again, the trails in Yellow Birch Ravine are not marked, but the well worn paths are easy to follow and often lead to incredible formations hidden within the rugged ravine, such as Double Falls located even deeper within the preserve.
 Orienteering skills are not necessary, but really helpful when exploring anyplace in a backcountry situation.
 You should always carry a compass and map of the area or use one of the many Hiking Apps available for download on smart phones.
 Even taking a screenshot of the area on your phone can be helpful in case you lose your sense of direction.

 The path you will be traveling on follows along the northern banks of the main main creek, which should always remain on your left.
 At 1.5 miles long, the trail comes to an abrupt end at the bottom of a sheer cliff containing Ravine Falls (also known as Double Falls & Horseshoe Falls).
 While Ravine Falls is easily one of the most fascinating and impressive waterfalls in the entire region, this article will focus on the lesser known Bowl Falls.

 This wet-weather waterfall lies 2\3 of the way along the main trail, on a short spur heading north.
 What makes this waterfall so special is its unique middle ledge which resembles a dinner bowl.
 As the water falls from the cliff above, it pours over the bowl collecting into a small pool, before streaming over the opening of a small rock shelter to create a two tiered waterfall.
 Slightly obstructed by the lush vegetation of the valley, its often bypassed by hikers as it is not always running.